The New Future of Work, a Sam Harris podcast conversation with Matt Mullenweg on distributed working

 Hence my awkward realization.
 Matt Mullenweg can explain the value of #stratapp, way better than I can.

 Here are a few examples of the existing out-of-the-box features inside #stratapp, as they directly correspond to the capabilities Matt describes in his conversation with Sam:

 - Social with Context - Automattic have configured an internal blogging solution, so that the organization can collaborate on topics, with nested conversations, including search and keyword trending.
 This is built into #stratapp.
-Not only that, those nested and searchable social conversations take place on each card or workboard, giving immediate context to the social conversations and appropriate notifications. #stratapp presentes global hashtag popular vs trending data, and trending conversations are presented for strategy and KPIs.
+Not only that, those nested and searchable social conversations take place on each card or workboard, giving immediate context to the social conversations and appropriate notifications. #stratapp presents global hashtag popular vs trending data, and trending conversations are presented across strategy.
 Imagine all that, combined with powerful filters and one click access to the source and context.

 - Social with Structure - Matt describes how writing with clarity is key for distributed working.
 Atlassian came up with an idea to tag social posts as a comment, action or decision. #stratapp has taken that to a whole new level with: comment, agree, disagree, question, task, risk, idea, decision, decision request, approval, approval request, response request or note that.
 Imagine the power of that, for example: I’ve been away for 72 hours.
 What strategy related questions have been asked, and what decisions or approvals have been made, whilst I was away?
 Great, now let’s narrow that down further to only the strategy aspects I own or am directly involved in.
 Matt describes how it is critical to find something to replace email.
 We agree, #stratapp kills internal email.